-- 6.1 The Council Tax, Benefits & Welfare service will decide the length of time for which a DHP will be awarded based on the known facts and evidence supplied. - 6.2 The start date of a DHP award will usually be: - The Monday after the council receives the DHP claim, or - The date on which entitlement to HB/UC commenced, providing that the DHP claim is made within one month of the customer being notified of the HB/UC decision, or such reasonable extension of time as officers may consider appropriate in the particular circumstances of the case, or - The Monday after a relevant change in circumstances giving rise to the need for the DHP. - 6.3 A DHP shall not be awarded for any period for which the customer has no entitlement for HB or UC and a rental liability. - 6.4 In the case of a lump sum (such as for a deposit or rent in advance) as the payment is not made in respect of a period it is only necessary to establish that the customer is entitled to Housing Benefit or Universal Credit and has a rental liability at the point at which the award is made. - 6.5 In the case of rent arrears applications, arrears of more than 6 months will not normally be considered, and any arrears payments would be dependent upon being impacted by welfare reform.
-In most cases a notice seeking possession will need to be issued to consider an arrears award. - 6.6 Apart from deposits for rent in advance the minimum period for which a DHP may be awarded is one week.
+- 6.1 The Council Tax, Benefits & Welfare service will decide the length of time for which a DHP will be awarded based on the known facts and evidence supplied. - 6.2 The start date of a DHP award will usually be: - The Monday after the council receives the DHP claim, or - The date on which entitlement to HB/UC commenced, providing that the DHP claim is made within one month of the customer being notified of the HB/UC decision, or such reasonable extension of time as officers may consider appropriate in the particular circumstances of the case, or

-- 6.7 The Council Tax, Benefits & Welfare service may set a review date for a DHP award which may coincide with the end of the benefit period for the regular HB/UC claim.
+- The Monday after a relevant change in circumstances giving rise to the need for the DHP. - 6.3 A DHP shall not be awarded for any period for which the customer has no entitlement for HB or UC and a rental liability. - 6.4 In the case of a lump sum A DHP can be awarded for a rent deposit or rent in advance for a property that the claimant is yet to move in to if they are already entitled to HB or the housing element of UC at their present home. - 6.5 In the case of rent arrears applications, arrears of more than 6 months will not normally be considered, and any arrears payments would be dependent upon being impacted by welfare reform.
+In most cases a notice seeking possession will need to be issued to consider an arrears award. - 6.6 Apart from deposits for rent in advance the minimum period for which a DHP may be awarded is one week. - 6.7 The Council Tax, Benefits & Welfare service may set a review date for a DHP award which may coincide with the end of the benefit period for the regular HB/UC claim.
 If appropriate, officers will review a DHP award earlier than the end of the benefit period. - 6.8 The Council Tax, Benefits & Welfare service may need to revise or revoke a DHP award where the customer's circumstances have materially changed.
 It is the customer's responsibility to notify the council as soon as any change occurs.
-Any amendment to the claim will be effective from the date of change. - 6.9 On review the Council Tax, Benefits & Welfare service may decide to repeat, terminate, increase or decrease the award.
+Any amendment to the claim will be effective from the date of change. - On review the Council Tax, Benefits & Welfare service may decide to repeat, terminate, increase or decrease the award.
 However, it must be emphasised that the Council Tax, Benefits & Welfare service considers DHP as a short-term emergency fund to give a customer time to resolve their financial situation or seek alternative, cheaper accommodation and will not normally make payments of DHP for a total period longer than 13 weeks.
 Exceptions to this rule, for example, are where a customer is affected by the under-occupation in the social sector restriction and the property has been significantly adapted for a disability.
 In this case consideration should be given to whether it is more cost effective to enable tenants to live in their current accommodation with DHP support rather than moving into smaller accommodation which would then need to be adapted. - 6.10 In exceptional circumstances the Council Tax, Benefits & Welfare service will consider a request for backdating a DHP claim but such backdating will not usually be extended for more than 3 months before the date on which the council receives the customer's request for backdating.